Bake to the roots

 • 15

 I always look for new things to bake for Easter – this holiday is just perfect for everything baked.
-Better than Christmas :P For Easter you usually have the same (hopefully nice) people around you (like Christmas), there is a lot to eat, but (unlike Christmas) the weather is normally better, and you can go out to celebrate.
-That’s much better, right?! ;) This simple Eierlikör Gugelhupf (Bundt Cake) with Chocolate Glaze is one of my latest discovery for Easter.
+Better than Christmas.
+For Easter you usually have the same (hopefully nice) people around you (like Christmas), there is a lot to eat, but (unlike Christmas) the weather is normally better, and you can go out to celebrate.
+That’s much better, right?!
+This simple Eierlikör Gugelhupf (Bundt Cake) with Chocolate Glaze is one of my latest discoveries for Easter.
 Great texture, fluffy and »moist« thanks to the Eierlikör.
-I know you don’t like the word »moist« but that’s just a fact ;P
+I know you don’t like the word »moist« but that’s just a fact.

 When it comes to planning for Easter, there is normally a lot on my agenda – depending on how we are planning to »celebrate« Easter that particular year.
 Some families throw a big fish in the pan or prepare other elaborate meals.
-In our home prefer an extended brunch for Easter Sunday – no fancy dinner ;) Instead of breakfast and later lunch we eat from morning til late afternoon instead.
+In our home prefer an extended brunch for Easter Sunday – no fancy dinner.
+Instead of breakfast and later lunch we eat from morning till late afternoon instead.
 This means typical breakfast items are served as well as a few hot dishes and, of course, desserts and cakes.
-All at once ;P
+All at once.

 INGREDIENTS / ZUTATEN